 Health insurance can be very expensive, especially for those who don’t receive coverage through their employer.
-Starting in January 2014, eligible individuals will be able to receive tax credits to buy insurance through the Hawai’i Health Connector.
+Eligible individuals are able to receive tax credits to buy insurance through the Hawai’i Health Connector.
 About 33% of uninsured Hawaiians have incomes that make them eligible for tax credits to help them pay premiums and some will be eligible for cost-sharing assistance.iii

 How does it work?
 Uninsured patients will be able to apply through Hawai’i Health Connector website, by phone, by mail, or in person at an establishment that provides enrollment assistance.
 All patients need to do is fill out the application, provide their Social Security number (or documentation stating that they are a legal resident), family size, employer and income information (such as a paystub or W-2 form), and the HHC will determine whether a person is eligible for premium and cost-sharing assistance.
 If eligible for subsidies, the applicant will then pick a health coverage plan offered through the HHC and the exchange will pay the subsidy directly to the insurer each month.
 The applicant pays the difference to the insurer.

 - This subsidy calculator can help patients determine whether they’re eligible for premium or cost-sharing discounts starting.